Xi Jinping: Human rights

 According to the Human Rights Watch, Xi has "started a broad and sustained offensive on human rights" since he became leader in 2012.
 The HRW also said that repression in China is "at its worst level since the Tiananmen Square massacre."
 Since taking power, Xi has cracked down on grassroots activism, with hundreds being detained.
 He presided over the 709 crackdown on 9 July 2015, which saw more than 200 lawyers, legal assistants and human rights activists being detained.
 His term has seen the arrest and imprisonment of activists such as Xu Zhiyong, as well as numerous others who identified with the New Citizens' Movement.
 Prominent legal activist Pu Zhiqiang of the Weiquan movement was also arrested and detained.

-In 2017, the local government of the Jiangxi province told Christians to replace their pictures of Jesus with Xi Jinping as part of a general campaign on unofficial churches in the country.
-According to local social media, officials "transformed them from believing in religion to believing in the party."
 According to activists, "Xi is waging the most severe systematic suppression of Christianity in the country since religious freedom was written into the Chinese constitution in 1982," and according to pastors and a group that monitors religion in China, has involved "destroying crosses, burning bibles, shutting churches and ordering followers to sign papers renouncing their faith."

 Under Xi, the CCP has embraced assimilationist policies towards ethnic minorities, scaling back affirmative action in the country by 2019, and scrapping a wording in October 2021 that guaranteed the rights of minority children to be educated in their native language, replacing it with one that emphasized teaching the national language.
 In 2014, Xi called to foster a sense of community for the Chinese nation among ethnic minorities.
 In 2020, Chen Xiaojiang was appointed as head of the National Ethnic Affairs Commission, the first Han Chinese head of the body since 1954.
 On 24 June 2022, Pan Yue, another Han Chinese, became the head of the commission, with him reportedly holding assimilationist policies toward ethnic minorities.
 Xi outlined his official views relations between the majority Han Chinese and ethnic minorities by saying "[n]either Han chauvinism nor local ethnic chauvinism is conducive to the development of a community for the Chinese nation."
+Xi's policies toward ethnic minorities were codified in the Law on Promoting Ethnic Unity and Progress in 2026.